• Skip to primary navigation

 How can I fit organizing my closet into my week?

-I was able to split this closet organizing project into eleven 15 minute DIY projects.
+To help you navigate this complex area, I divided this closet organizing project into eleven 15-minute DIY projects.
 Read on to see how I did this.

 Where to start when doing quick organizing projects in my closet?